 The grand buildings and halls are arranged around a number of patios, and the elements of light and water were obviously carefully considered in their delicate construction.
-Water is ultimately significant in Islamic culture - water is life - so everywhere there are fountains, reflecting pools, and narrow running canals (which, if in the U.S., would have been cordoned off as a tripping hazard) through rooms and halls.
+Water is ultimately significant in Islamic culture - water is life - so everywhere there are fountains, reflecting pools, and narrow running canals (which, if in the U.S., would be cordoned off as tripping hazards) through rooms and halls.

 |Beauty in the Alcázar, ankle breakers in the U.S.|

 Ceramic tilework (azulejo) and mosaics are abundant and beautiful.